 Despite the hazardous nature of farm work, many states do not require agricultural employers to provide workers' compensation coverage for migrant and seasonal farmworkers.
 Only 13 states, the District of Columbia, Puerto Rico, and the Virgin Islands require employers to cover seasonal agricultural workers to the same extent as all other workers.
 In an additional 13 states small farmers are exempt from providing coverage to migrant and seasonal farmworkers.
-By contrast, 16 states do not require employers to provide any workers compensation insurance for migrant or seasonal farmworkers, and in an additional eight states, coverage is limited to full-time workers, workers in specialty jobs, or those employed on large farms.
-Florida and North Carolina make exemptions for small farms.
-Texas employers are not mandated to carry workers' compensation insurance for farmworkers.
+By contrast, 16 states do not require employers to provide any workers compensation insurance for migrant or seasonal farmworkers, and in an additional eight states, coverage is limited to full-time workers, workers in specialty jobs, or those employers are not mandated to carry workers' compensation insurance for farmworkers.